LucyHCollins/Teacher_Turnover/README.md

 This data analysis project is designed to find correlations between teacher turnover, salary, and teacher working conditions in Kentucky's 171 public school districts.
 In the past 5 years teacher turnover has increased in Kentucky's public schools.
 Many teachers leave for other districts or leave the profession completely.
 This project idea came about because I am a former public school teacher who left public eduation to look for other career opportunities.

 ## Project Objective
 The objective of this project is to discover any correlations between several factors and teacher turnover.
 The factors I am choosing to compare are both quantitative and qualitative and include salary, student behavior, school climate, and school leadership.
 My methods include cleaning and merging data published by the Kentucky Department of Education.
 I am removing extraneous columns and info so I can clearly and concisely examine whether any correlations occur between these factors and teacher turnover at the district level.
+I ran a regression analysis comparing turnover as the dependent variable to salary, school climate, managing student behavior, and school leadership as the four independent variables.
+I used the R values to understand to what extent those variables affected teacher turnover.

 ## Project Setup Instructions